 During a training session on psychodynamic release one of the trainees released her accumulated emotions, laughing for 45 minutes in a quite original position - with her legs lifted straight up.
-It is worth noticing that similar psychosomatic reactions can be observed in the Pentecostal religious experience of the "Third Wave", described in literature about so-called sensations of the Holy Spirit observed in neocharismatic church in Toronto.
-Returning to the suggested ability of connective tissue to record events, Przyjemska describes the phenomenon of tissue memory "allowing the body, cells and tissues such as muscles, fascia, bones, as well as all connective tissue and internal organs, to retain experiences of trauma in their memory, without the involvement of the central nervous system".
+66 It is worth noticing that similar psychosomatic reactions can be observed in the Pentecostal religious experience of the "Third Wave", described in literature about so-called sensations of the Holy Spirit observed in neocharismatic church in Toronto.
+67 Returning to the suggested ability of connective tissue to record events, Przyjemska describes the phenomenon of tissue memory "allowing the body, cells and tissues such as muscles, fascia, bones, as well as all connective tissue and internal organs, to retain experiences of trauma in their memory, without the involvement of the central nervous system".
+68

 Emotional tension stores in one place the energy which penetrates a patient's body through physical or emotional trauma.
 The patient's body, unable to dispose of this unwelcome energy, creates energy cysts.
 According to the author, there might be various reasons for the occurrence of such cysts.
-They range from physical tensions
+They range from physical tensions to psychological or emotional disorders.
+"They can result from emotions that have

-&lt;sup>61 "From the one eternal breath comes all life and mind, and the senses of all life.
+61 "From the one eternal breath comes all life and mind, and the senses of all life.
 From the one eternal breath comes space and light, air and fire and water, and this earth that holds us all...
 Where all the subtle channels of the body meet, like spokes in the center of a wheel, there the one breath moves in the heart and transforms the one form into many.
 One who knows all and sees all... dwells as the eternal breath in the region of the human heart.
 When we know this presence in both immanence and transcendence the ties that have bound the heart are freed and we move beyond the patterns of our karma...
 In truth the eternal breath is All".
-Quoted in: Mundaka Upanishad, [in:] R. Gilchrist, Craniosacral Therapy..., op. cit., p.
+Quoted in: Mundaka Upanishad, ibidem, p.
 199.

-B. Przyjemska, op. cit.
+62 B. Przyjemska, op. cit.